Asymptotic behavior of some factorizations of random words: Sketch of proofs

+The result follows from We struggle with the idea that such computations are new.
+Actually the argument can be adapted (taking the $x_i$'s in $\{0,1/n\}$) to compute the $L^2$ distance $(\sum t(1-t))/n$ between an evaluation $F_{n}(t)$ of the empirical distribution function and $t$, cf. \cite[Ch.
+3.1, p.85, display (3)]{shorack2009empirical}. \end{proof}

-\begin{enumerate} \item the distribution of the random word is invariant under a random uniform shuffle of the factors (subintervals) ; \item the length of the factors is $o(n)$ (while the Lyndon factors are $\Theta(n)$) ; \item the marked factors are very small with respect to the lexicographic order, for they begin with large runs of the letter $a_1$. \end{enumerate}
+The shuffle lemma delivers the expected result, provided that the factorization of $\mathtt{w}$ in $\tilde{\mathcal{X}}$ behaves as follows, under $\Pn$ or under $\Pnt$ : \begin{enumerate} \item as explained before, the distribution of the random word is invariant under a random uniform shuffle of the factors (subintervals) ; \item the length of the factors of $\mathtt{w}$ is typically $o(n)$ (actually, $\bigO{\ln n}$), while the Lyndon factors are $\Theta(n)$, so that \item almost surely under $\Pn$ or under $\Pnt$, $\text{pr}_{\mathcal{M}}\pa{\mathtt{w}}\in\tilde{\mathcal{M}}$. \end{enumerate} Section~\ref{run2} is devoted to preliminary results on some statistics on runs.
+Specially useful is the observation that the length of the longest run of the letter $\mathtt{a}_1$ is typically of order $\log_{1/p_{1}}n$.
+In Section~\ref{building1}, we introduce the set $\mathcal{G}_{n}\subset \mathcal{A}^{n}$ of \emph{good words} that satisfy points 2 and 3, and we prove that the set $\mathcal{G}_{n}$ is almost sure.

-Thus, the marked factors, called ``long blocks'', are strongly related to the Lyndon decomposition: they are prefixes of the longest Lyndon factors, and their positions, approximately uniform according to Lemma \ref{larcin2}, govern the lengths of the Lyndon factors.

-Section~\ref{run2} is devoted to preliminary results on some statistics on runs.
-Specially useful is the observation that the length of the longest run of ``$a_1$'' is typically of order $\log_{1/p_{1}}n$.

-In Section~\ref{building1}, we describe the partition of a random word with length $n$ into distinct ``long blocks'' with length of order $\log_{\frac{1}{\beta}} n$, long blocks that begin with the longest runs of ``$a_1$''.
-We have to make sure that, with a high probability, the Lyndon property is preserved by permutation of these blocks.